vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2025-09-01 version 5.0.0 =
+Fix for session handling for shipping in Express checkout Now supports New Express Checkout, including support for pickup locations

 = 2025-06-16 version 4.1.7 =
 Small bug fixes